 Ref.
 Question Policy Principles C1 Are premises secure against arson by outsiders?
-(Please state how) Answe r Finding/Observation Yes The assessor considers the area to be a normal risk in respect of arson.
+(Please state how) Answer Finding/Observation Yes The assessor considers the area to be a normal risk in respect of arson.
 Key entry from the outside at both entrances.

 Ref.
 Question Policy Principles C2 Are bins secured or fire loading stored in a suitable location?
 (Please state bin type, location, if and how it is secured) Blocks of flats that have issues with the storage of bins are waiting bin storage areas.
 A three year plan is in place to build bin storage areas for all flats with issues.

-Finding/Observation

-away from the premises.
+Answer Finding/Observation Yes There is a wheelie bin compound provided an appropriate distance away from the premises.